-To achieve this goal, we need a system of business taxation that attracts long-term investment in high-value industries.
+To achieve these goals, we need a system of business taxation that attracts long-term investment in high-value industries and put small businesses first in the line for future tax cuts.
 The tax system must support the risk-takers who invest for the long-term, setting businesses on the road towards sustainable growth.
 It must encourage innovation, making sure that people are given the opportunity to develop their ideas, and bring exciting new products and services to the global marketplace.
 It must be robust, capable of raising the revenues necessary to tackle the deficit, and also fair, providing the level playing field necessary for competition and the restoration of public trust.
 And it must underpin a broader economic plan that will provide businesses with the skilled workforce and world-class infrastructure that they need in order to succeed.

 Download our report "Delivering Long-term Prosperity - Reform of Business Taxation" here.